The Spy Chronicles: Aftermath

 The book was released jointly by former Prime Minister of India Manmohan Singh and former Vice President of India Hamid Ansari as well as other dignitaries on 24 May 2018.
 The Indian government denied a visa to Asad Durrani to attend the book launch.

 The publication of the book resulted in accusations of betrayal against Asad Durrani.
 On 28 May 2018, Pakistan placed Durrani on the "Exit Control List", barring him from leaving the country.
 An investigation headed by a three-star general was formed to ascertain whether Durrani violated Pakistan's military regulations.
 Former Prime Minister of Pakistan Nawaz Sharif demanded that the National Security Committee (NSC) should discuss the book.
 While addressing the Pakistan Senate in relation to the book, Raza Rabbani had said that if "a politician done the same thing he would have been labelled a traitor."
 However, in October 2018, Asad Durrani's lawyer said they had not received any notice of an inquiry and sought the removal of Asad Durrani's name from the Exit Control List.

 Shazar Shafat, a security analyst, suggests two reasons in South Asian Voices (hosted by The Stimson Center) as to why Asad Durrani may be facing the backlash.
 The first is related to Durrani's comments on Akhand Bharat in the book such as "Akhand Bharat isn't a fantasy that nowadays some are thinking" (though Dulat calls the idea of Akhand Bharat in the book a "crazy, impractical idea") and the second is in relation to comments on Kulbhushan Jadhav.
 However, a report by CNN found that the book (as well as a pirated PDF version) was freely available in Pakistan and that the Pakistani government's "overreaction", according to Hassan Askari Rizvi and other defence analysts, may be because Durrani did not get prior permissions for such a book.

 On 22 February 2019, Asad Durrani was found guilty of violating Pakistan's Military Code of Conduct for co-writing the book.
-Asad Durrani's pension and other allowances have been withdrawn and it is yet to be decided if he should be taken off the Exit Control List.
+Asad Durrani's pension and other allowances have been withdrawn, and it is yet to be decided if he should be taken off the Exit Control List.

 Honour Among Spies

-In 2020, Asad Durrani published a new book called 'Honour Among Spies'.
+In 2020, Asad Durrani published a new book called Honour Among Spies.
 In spite of the disclaimer, "though inspired by some real events, this is a work of fiction" and "any resemblance to actual persons, living or dead, being entirely coincidental", commentators have noted that the hero, Pakistani Lt General Osama Barakzai, is Asad Durani.
-In the book General Barakzai faces repurcussions for co-authoring a book with Indian ex-spy chief Randhir Singh.
+In the book General Barakzai faces repercussions for co-authoring a book with Indian ex-spy chief Randhir Singh.